openpolis/eu-state-aids/README.md

 The package is hosted on pypi, and can be installed, for example using pip:

-    pip install op-state-aids
+    pip install eu-state-aids

 ## Usage

-The `op-state-aids` binary command will be available after installation.
+The `eu-state-aids` binary command will be available after installation.
 It offers help with:

-    op-state-aids --help
+    eu-state-aids --help

 The `opstate-aids` command can be used to extract the data from the official sources, and populate the CSV files.